wclaytor/vegan-campsite-cookbook/recipes/vegan-cornbread.md

 ## Steps
 ### Prepare the Mix:
-1. **Make the mix at home:** Follow the instructions in [DIY Vegan Cornbread Mix](diy-vegan-cornbread-mix.md) to prepare your cornbread mix ahead of time.
+1. **Make the mix at home:** Follow the instructions in DIY Vegan Cornbread Mix (see below) to prepare your cornbread mix ahead of time.

 ### At Camp - Make the Cornbread: